-Can you imagine if your partner said, "put on your shoes" 10 times before you left the house?
+Can you imagine if your partner said to you, "put your shoes on" 10 times before you left the house?
 Is there any reason to listen to the first nine times?
-By the 10th time, you might be ready to throw your shoes out the door and tell your partner to go by themselves!
+By the tenth time, you might be ready to throw your shoes out the door and tell your partner to go by themselves!

 And yet, with our kids, we yell orders from the other room and wonder why our demands are not met.
 We repeat them again and again, ramping up our own anger and frustration.